ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 ### Skill Demonstrations and Academic Integrity

-Instructions for skill demonstrations will be posted a few days before the lab in which they happen.
+Instructions for skill demonstrations will be posted in the week before they happen.
 You're free to collaborate with others on preparing for the skill demonstration, trying things out beforehand, and so on.

 You **cannot** share details of _your_ skill demonstration with others until